firebears-frc/PixelStrip_MicroPython/documentation/doc_animation.md

 This is the main routine you must define within your new `Animation` class.
 It determines what the animation does.
 The `delta_time` variable is the number of seconds since the last `draw()` call.

-You must define this method, but you will probably never call it directly.
+It is mandatory to define this method in each custom animation class.
+However, you will probably never call it directly.
 Instead, call the `PixelStrip` method to `draw()`.